Shubham-Ude/Shubham-Ude/README.md

 - 👋 Hi, I’m @Shubham-Ude
-- 👀 I’m interested in App Development and Website development
+- 👀 I’m interested in Pen Testing and Website development
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Android project
+- 💞️ I’m looking to collaborate on Python Project
 - 📫 How to reach me email :- udes251@gmail.com

 <!---